JupiterOne/graph-google-cloud/docs/jupiterone.md

      account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Add AccountName Tag** is enabled.

-   - Enter a **Description** that will further assist your team when identifying the integration instance.
+   - Enter a **Description** that will assist your team to identify the integration instance.

    - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
-You may leave this as `DISABLED` and manually execute the integration.
+You can leave this as `DISABLED` and manually execute the integration.

    - Enter the **Service Account Key File** contents of the Google Cloud service account.